drone/docs/content/usage/overview2.md

 # Plugins

-Drone supports publish, deployment and notification capabilities through external plugins.
+Drone supports a publish, deployment and notification capabilities through external plugins.
 Plugins are Docker containers that are automatically downloaded, attach to your build, and perform a specific task.

 Example Yaml configuration triggers a Heroku deployment: